oam-dev/spec/README.md

 Open Application Model (OAM) is a runtime-agnostic specification for defining cloud native applications.

-Focused on **application** rather than container or orchestrator, Open Application Model brings modular, extensible, and portable design to enable application deployment across hybrid environments including Kubernetes, cloud, or IoT devices.
+Focused on **application** rather than container or orchestrator, Open Application Model brings modular, extensible, and portable design for modeling application deployment with consistent higher level API.
+This is the key to enable simple yet robust application delivery workflow across hybrid environments including Kubernetes, cloud, or even IoT devices.

 ## Introduction

 _"Developers think in terms of application architecture, not of infrastructure."_

-Open Application Model defines a series of standard yet extensible abstractions to model micro-service applications, with operational behaviors as part of the application definition.
-This enables unified application delivery across hybrid environments and naturally bring app-centric mindset to users of your platform.

 ![How it works](assets/how-it-works.png)